 Is There an Untappd for Coffee?

-The check-in app that beer got, pointed at the counter instead of the bar, for the cup you would happily order again.
+The check-in app beer drinkers have had for years, now pointed at the coffee counter, for the cup you would happily order again.

 Yes.
 Drinqly is the Untappd for coffee.
 Its sober mode lets you check in a coffee, rate it, add a photo and notes on roast, milk, and sweetness, and keep a searchable journal, at a cafe or made at home.
 Where brewing apps help you make coffee, Drinqly helps you remember the cups you drink, alongside tea, matcha, and everything else.